padillacoreanolab/SLEAP_workshop/Workshop.md

 ## More Frames

 Once you are done labeling the first set, go back to the "Labeling suggeestions" tab and select a different suggestion method.

+TODO:
+* Colab Notebook on Training and Inference.
+* Importing more frames.
+* Proofreading